December in the Garden 2022!

 • Before planting your summer crops, dig in a generous amount of compost and manure in your veggie patch as these plants are quite heavy feeders.
 If you have experienced blossom end rot on your tomatoes in the past, it could be that your soil is deficient in calcium, and adding some garden lime will fix this issue.
 Just be aware that garden lime also raises the pH level of soils high in acidity, to make them more alkaline.

-• Leafy greens such as lettuce, spinach, rocket, endive, silverbeet, mustard greens, and celery will all grow well in the garden right now until the early hot days of Summer are here.
+• Leafy greens such as lettuce, spinach and rocket will all grow well in the garden right now until the hot days of Summer are here.
 If you have limited space, you may want to favor Summer veggies instead and leave the leafy greens for the cooler months.
-You can also get creative and plant lettuce/rocket under or around your tomatoes/capsicums as they usually have shallow root systems that will not interfere too much.
+You can also get creative and plant lettuce/rocket u around your tomatoes/capsicums.
 Planting them every couple of weeks will ensure a steady supply.
 See full list here.

 Soil, Fertilising, and Mulching